ellertsmari/CodeVoyagers/Schedule/README.md

 ### Tech Stack
 * Base should be React.
 * Find hosting for database.
+(Render.com, Netlify, Railway)

 ### What are the expected deliverables from students?
 - Link to live page.